How To Play in the Second Position on the Violin and Viola

 It takes some time to practice the second position, but it expands your possibilities in playing orchestra parts, creating handy fingerings and coloring tones.

 Angelica asked me to explain how it works on every string.
 It works the same on every string.
 However you need to practice it on every string, as the placement of the fingers can feel differently to you on every string.

-Click here for my book tip on how to develop your playing in the second position.
+Click here for the book tip on learning the second position on the violin.

 Is this video helpful to you?
 Please let me know in the comments below!
 If you like it, share it with your friends!